magao-x/handbook/operating/daily_startup.rst

 Daily Startup
 =============

-The steps below assume that the steps in "System Powerup" are complete.
+The steps below assume that the steps in :doc:`startup` are complete.
 This will generally be the instrument state on a daily basis.

-1. On the `pwrGUI` ninja tab, verify the following items are on:

-   -  pdu3.blower
-   -  pdu3.fanaux
-   -  pdu3.fanmain
-   -  pdu3.instcool
-   -  usbdu0.rhtweeter
-   -  usbdu1.rhncpc

-If any of these are off, stop and investigate.
-These are safety issues and you should not go on.

-2. On the `pwrGUI` ninja tab, verify that the following items are on:

-   -  pdu0.compicc
-   -  pdu0.comprtc
-   -  pdu0.dcpwr
-   -  pdu0.swinst

-If any of these are off, the instrument probably won't work.

-3. Ensure MagAO-X processes are started on AOC, ICC and RTC.
+1. Ensure MagAO-X processes are started on AOC, ICC and RTC.
 We do this by running `xctrl status` on each machine.

    ::